-Many first-time novelists share a similar fear: “What will people think?”
+Many first-time writers share a similar fear: “What will people think?”

 It looks slightly different for each writer.
 What will my parents think when they find out I have these thoughts?
 What will my friends think when they discover I’m not always as caring as they might have believed?
 What will my children think when they find out I had sex before I got married?

-Becoming a first-time novelist is like diving into cold water.
+Becoming a first-time writer is like diving into cold water.
 It’s a shock, but you adjust.
 In fact, this is true of anything worth doing in life.
-Become a first-time novelist, or don’t.
+Become a first-time writer, or don’t.

-The choice isn’t really about writing . . . becoming a novelist is about choosing to live your life.
+The choice isn’t really about writing . . . becoming a writer is about choosing to live your life.

 Learn more about marrying the wildness of your imagination to the rigor of structure in The 90-Day Novel, The 90-Day Memoir, or The 90-Day Screenplay workshops.